Baron Michele Leone: Junior Heavyweight Championship and later career

 Though having lost the championship, the Baron remained the top draw in the Southern California territory.
 In December 1952, he defeated Rito Romero at the Olympic Auditorium to win the Pacific Coast heavyweight championship.
-Leone would go on to defeat Danny McShane for the NWA World Junior Heavyweight Championship on August 16, 1953 at Hollywood's Legion Stadium in Hollywood.
+Leone would go on to defeat Danny McShane for the NWA World Junior Heavyweight Championship on August 16, 1953, at Hollywood's Legion Stadium in Hollywood.

 Leone's television popularity made him an in-demand talent and he was able to take bookings throughout the United States.
 He remained a regular performer in Los Angeles while working a semi-regular schedule in the Georgia territory.
 He left L.A. in 1954, and relocated to Texas.
-He would wrestle Lou Thesz in losing efforts three more times for the NWA World Heavyweight Championship; on February 16, 1954 in El Paso, Texas, October 13, 1954 in Tulsa, Oklahoma and February 25, 1955 in Miami, Florida.
+He would wrestle Lou Thesz in losing efforts three more times for the NWA World Heavyweight Championship; on February 16, 1954, in El Paso, Texas, October 13, 1954, in Tulsa, Oklahoma and February 25, 1955, in Miami, Florida.

 Later life and death

 Shortly after his final bout with Thesz, Leone retired from professional wrestling, being independently wealthy from his career.
 He returned to Italy along with his wife, Billie, whom he married 1954.
 They returned to the United States and relocated back to Leone's apartment building in Santa Monica.
 Michele and Billie travelled frequently and Leone spent his later days partaking in various leisure activities by the Pacific Ocean.

-Whilst crossing the street near his home on November 14, 1988, Leone was struck by an automobile.
+Whilst crossing the street near his home on November 14, 1988, Leone was struck by a motorist.
 He died at UCLA Medical Center on November 26, 1988.

 Personal life

 Leone married his wife Billie in 1954, with whom he remained for the rest of his life.
-During his career, he became a star in Southern California, and outside of wrestling he was hired by ABC to host a television programme, "Advice to the Lovelorn", offering advise to couples.
+During his career, he became a star in Southern California, and outside of wrestling he was hired by ABC to host a television programme, "Advice to the Lovelorn", offering advice to couples.